 In Add dependencies, select the dependent resources > Add dependencies.
 Monitor progress in the notifications.

 Add additional dependencies if needed, and validate dependencies as needed.
-Select Refresh to ensure resources show an up-to-date state.
+Dependency validation happens automatically in the background.

 On the Across regions page, verify that resources are now in a Prepare pending state, with no issues.